pola-rs/polars-book/user_guide/src/optimizations/lazy/predicate-pushdown.md

 ## Cheaper joins

 Predicate pushdown optimization will generally also lead to cheaper join's.
-A join is quite an expensive operation the less rows we through at a join operation, the cheaper it becomes.
+A join is an expensive operation, the fewer rows we have in a join operation the cheaper it will become.